IBM/fms-dgt/fms_dgt/public/databuilders/secknowledge2/README.md

 The secknowledge2 task contains additional settings such as:

+- `templates_dir` - path to the folder with all the templates relevant to the task.
+Combines all files in that folder.
 - `seed_datastore` - the datastore configuration for the seed dataset.
 - `max_queries_per_instruction` - the maximum number of search queries to generate (or load from `search_queries_cache`) for each instruction.
 Defaults to 2.
 - `summarize_web_results` - whether to summarize each retrieved result guided by the task format of the instruction.
 Defaults to `False`.